rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/istio-setup-guide/generate-and-view-traffic.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/advanced-user-guides/istio-setup-guide/generate-and-view-traffic"/>
 </head>

-This section describes how to view the traffic that is being managed by Istio.

 ## The Kiali Traffic Graph

 The Istio overview page provides a link to the Kiali dashboard.
 From the Kiali dashboard, you are able to view graphs for each namespace.
 The Kiali graph provides a powerful way to visualize the topology of your Istio service mesh.
 It shows you which services communicate with each other.